For a complete and current CV, please email lisa[dot]mendelman[at]menlo[dot]edu.

 Book chapters

 • “Species of Sentiment.”
-Nineteenth-Century American Literature in Transition, vol. IV, edited by Lindsay Reckson and Cody Marrs, Cambridge University Press, volume under contract.
+Nineteenth-Century American Literature in Transition, vol. IV, edited by Lindsay Reckson, Cambridge University Press, 2022.

 • “Recounting the Literary History of Modern Women Writers: Teaching Quantitative Methods to Undergraduates.”
 Teaching Modernist Women Writers in English, edited by Janine Utell, MLA Options for Teaching Series, 2021.